leadstar007/Foxmowing/README.md

 # Foxmowing
-This repository is fo a Fox Mowing Franchise Software
+This repository is for a Fox Mowing Franchise Software